 Distance to the ports in far-eastern Russia – 3,500-3,700 km Distance to Murmansk Commercial Seaport – 3,500-3,700 km Weighted average rail distance to Chinese customers – 702 km in 2017

 Historically, Zabaikalye pits produced only brown coal, but in 2012 we started to develop the Apsatsky coking coal deposit.

-In 2012, the Group commenced production at Apsatsky coalfield, 40 km from the Baikal-Amur Mainline (BAM) railway.
-The open pit extracts valuable, mid-volatile coking coal which is in high demand both in Asian coking coal markets and in Russian metallurgical markets.
+SUEK mines coking coal at the Apsatsky coalfield, located 40 km from the Baikal-Amur Mainline (BAM) railway.
+This valuable, mid-volatile coal is in high demand both in Asian coking coal markets and in Russian metallurgical markets.

-In Zabaikalye the Group also mines brown coal at the other two open pits in the area — Kharanorsky and Vostochny — predominantly for supply to nearby power stations.
+In Zabaikalye SUEK also mines brown coal at two open pits— Kharanorsky and Vostochny — predominantly for supply to nearby power stations.